 Tuition fees, levies

 The Bank shall provide tuition fees and levies for up to four biological children or dependants where the staff member is a legal guardian.
 The benefit shall apply in respect of Early Childhood Development (ECD A and B) as recognised by the Ministry of Education up to High School.
 A valid invoice showing the fees and levies from the learning institution must always be produced.
 Fees and levies shall be pegged using a leading Government school at primary and secondary levels.
-School fees shall include tuition, levies, examination, and boarding fees of the approved schools.
+School fees shall include tuition, levies, and boarding fees of the approved schools.

 Corporate Support Staff (CS) and Professional Level Staff (PL ):